as223my/blog/entry03.md

 tutorial and what to do with the main.js file in the beginning.

-Thanks to mia (mn22nw) i also found out about a boilerplate (https://github.com/gaearon/react-transform-boilerplate) which was very handy to use (except a problem with build, added set and &&).
+Thanks to mia (mn22nw) i also found out about a boilerplate (https://github.com/gaearon/react-transform-boilerplate) which was very handy to use (except a problem with build, added SET and && in the build:webpack row in package.json to solve the problem).

 [Hello world with react-transform](https://github.com/as223my/RIA-Project/tree/gh-pages/HelloWorld-ReactTransform)